marianleica/azrez/README.md

 #### Getting AZREZ ready on Windows Client manually using elevated PowerShell cmdlets:

 ```
+# In case of any errors, retry running the commands
 # Remove the package if it already exists
 Remove-Item -Path C:\azrez\ -Recurse
 # Download the repo contents to C:\azrez and expand the archive